ljr1981/simple_json/docs/Claude_AI_docs/CRITICAL_PRINCIPLES.md

 **These aren't suggestions - they're requirements for correct Eiffel code.**

 Follow them, and your code will be:
-- âœ“ Correct from the start
+- Ã¢Å“â€œ Correct from the start
-- âœ“ Easy to understand
+- Ã¢Å“â€œ Easy to understand
-- âœ“ Easy to maintain
+- Ã¢Å“â€œ Easy to maintain
-- âœ“ Free from whole categories of bugs
+- Ã¢Å“â€œ Free from whole categories of bugs

 **Violate them, and you'll spend time debugging instead of building.**